What is a Default?

 - If the fee is enforced, the defaulting team will receive negative spirit points and will be required to pay the default fee before the next game.
 The captain will receive an email from the CSSC with directions on how to pay the default.

 - The CSSC does not profit from the collection of default fees; the fee is refunded directly back to the team defaulted against.
 Teams that are defaulted against will be refunded the entire default fee applicable to that game.
-The refund will be processed onto the card used to register the team or individual.
+The refund will be processed onto the card used to register the team.

-Individuals teams are responsible for avoiding defaults by informing their teammates when/if they can't attend a game so that a replacement player can be found.
-In Squash, Individuals are independently charged default fees by the CSSC.
-For example: if one teammate does not show up to the game, that player is solely responsible for the two defaults that they have caused.
-The teammate of the defaulting player if present, will not be responsible for paying any portion of the fee.
+Individuals teams are responsible for avoiding defaults by informing their teammate’s when/if they can't attend a game so that a replacement player can be found.
+However, Individuals teams are not charged default fees by the CSSC.

 Default Fees, Scores, and Minimum Roster Requirements